bookconsultancy

 • Antihistamines: Useful for easing a runny nose and preventing sneezing.

-• Pain Relievers: Medicines like ibuprofen and aspirin can reduce fever, ease headaches, and relieve body aches.
+• Pain Relievers: Medications like ibuprofen and aspirin can help reduce fever, ease headaches, and alleviate body aches.
 Always check the label for proper dosing, especially if you’re taking multiple medications to avoid overuse of any one type.

 Be cautious if you have high blood pressure, as some decongestants can narrow blood vessels, affecting blood flow.
 In that case, consult your doctor before using them.